 The Byzantine fleet commanded 60 ships in the battle which were able to defeat the Aghlabid navy and gain complete control of the seas near the Italian Peninsula.
 Many of the Aghlabid vessels were captured by the Byzantine navy.

 In the late 10th century, the Byzantine Empire lost control of Messina.
-This was also the period when the Fatimid Caliphate was rising in North Africa and had begun to manifest its might in the waters in western Mediterranean.
+This was also the period when the Fatimid Caliphate was rising in North Africa and had begun to manifest its might in the waters of the western Mediterranean.
 When the Byzantine Empire lost its strongholds in Messina, the Byzantine troops set sail for the Italian mainland for safety.

 On their way, they were intercepted by the navy of the Fatimids.
 The Fatimid navy deployed an extraordinary strategy whereby it used individual divers to swim to the Byzantine ships and torch them using their special weapon “Greek fire” which was fired from a Siphon.
 The tactic was used with exceptional success and most of the Byzantine fleet was destroyed.
 The victory established firm control of the Fatimids in Sicily and the waters near the lower Italian Peninsula.

 The Battle of Arnemuiden took place in 1338 as one of the naval encounters between the French and English which laid the basis for the subsequent Hundred Years’ War.
-The English fleet in this conflict comprised mainly of trading vessels while the French fleet comprised of vessels carrying soldiers.
+The English fleet in this conflict comprised mainly of trading vessels while the French fleet comprised vessels carrying soldiers.

 The French easily managed to take over the English cogs, seize the shipments and kill most of the men overboard.
 The French ships used artillery in this battle, being one of the earliest instances of the use of artillery cannons in maritime warfare.
-The battle sounded the alarm for the Hundred Years’ War which would soon reach French soil and ravage there for well near a century.
+The battle sounded the alarm for the Hundred Years’ War which would soon reach French soil and rage there for well near a century.

 The Battle of Sluys was another maritime confrontation between the French and English vessels and is considered a part of the Hundred Years’ War.
 The battle took place in 1340 and is notable for the fact that the navies on both side of the conflict by the respective monarchs of England and France.

 The French navy was commanded by Philip IV while the English navy was commanded by Edward III.
-The English used vessels which were higher than those of the French while the French tied together multiple vessels as a secure station for defence.
+The English used vessels which were higher than those of the French while the French tied together multiple vessels as a secure station for defense.

 The English strategy proved effective and their higher vessels used longbowmen to shoot down hails of arrows on French vessels.
-After suffering heavy casualties, the French had to face the English who climbed overboard their vessels and killed most of the men.
+After suffering heavy casualties, the French had to face the English who climbed overboard from their vessels and killed most of the men.
 The French navy was effectively destroyed in this battle and established the supremacy of England in the English Channel.